Daniel T. Roberts

 On the job market, Fall 2025

 Hello, I am a Ph.D.
 Candidate in the Department of Government at Harvard University.
-I will be on the academic job market in Fall 2025.
-My CV can be found [here].
+I am a political economist who conducts research on the politics of opportunity focusing on credit access, education, and labor market policy in rich democracies, including the American Political Economy.
+I am on the academic job market and my CV can be found [here].

 Before beginning my Ph.D., I received a B.A. in Economics at the University of Chicago and worked as a Research Analyst at the Federal Reserve Bank of New York.
 During my Ph.D., I received an M.A. in Government at Harvard, and have been a visiting scholar at the Max Planck Institute for the Study of Societies in Cologne, the AxPo Observatory of Market Society Polarization at Sciences Po Paris, and Nuffield College at Oxford University while on a Fellowship from Harvard's Center for European Studies, where I am also an affiliate.